MarcL/marclittlemore.com/pages/now.md

 - Creating [YouTube videos](https://www.youtube.com/playlist?list=PLDvWRKT9Cd2g-L4_hStYOcmOfTF87U8FM) to help people to create interesting Chatbots.
 - Learning more about serverless architectures using Google Cloud Functions and AWS Lambda.
 - Writing a PDF to show people how to build Facebook Chatbots with Chatfuel.
 - Planning a course on building bots.
 Want to join?
-Signup here [JavaScript testing course]({{site.url}}/bots/sign-up-bot-building-for-beginners/).
+Signup here [Bot Building For Beginners]({{site.url}}/bots/sign-up-bot-building-for-beginners/).

 ## Currently reading